 With the exception of large corporate and criminal law firms who manage big criminal or fraud cases, I would say that the majority of law firms probably don’t need to consider employing data scientists.
 Yet.

-For small firms the cost almost certainly outweights the benefits, and their cases can be effectively investigated and managed via more traditional methods of information gathering.
+For small firms the cost almost certainly outweighs the benefits, and their cases can be effectively investigated and managed via more traditional methods of information gathering.

 But as the amount of useful data out there is growing.
 And the cost of mining may well fall, as advances in data science bring quicker and more efficient digital interrogation methods and tools.

-In the meantime, there is a huge amount law firms can do with their existing practice management system data, utilising management information and business intelligence tools (like our own SmartEye) to gain valuable insight into their business and their clients, without the need for specialist data scientists.
+In the meantime, there is a huge amount law firms can do with their existing practice management system data, utilising management information and business intelligence tools (like Katchr) to gain valuable insight into their business and their clients, without the need for specialist data scientists.

 This is certainly a topic I will be keeping a close eye on, and I would advise small and medium law firms to do so too.